-(ii) any Other Technology; or
+(ii) any Third Party Technology;

 (iii) any third party website.

 13.2 You acknowledge and agree that any third-party product information and pricing that is shown on the Skype Websites regarding third-party products and services is given to Skype by the applicable third-party merchant (“Merchant”).
-The Merchant has the ability to change its pricing or terminate its product availability at any time.
+The Merchant has the ability to change its pricing or terminate its product availability at anytime.
 Skype is not involved in any transactions between you and any Merchant whose products and/or services are listed on the Skype Websites.
 Skype does not control, is not responsible for and does not guarantee: (i) the pricing, quality, performance, availability or terms and conditions of purchase of products or services provided by the Merchant; (ii) any payment transactions, delivery, returns or after sales activities related to the products or services purchased on the Merchants’ websites; (iii) the availability of the Merchant’s websites; (iv) the completeness, truth or accuracy of any advertising or other materials on, or available from, the Merchants’ websites, nor any listing or other content about such products and services displayed on the Skype Websites; (v) links to the Merchants’ websites that are featured on the Skype Websites.
 Any questions, complaints, or claims related to any product or service provided by a Merchant should be directed to the applicable Merchant.

-13.3 The Software and Skype Websites may include hyperlinks to other third-party websites.
-Skype is not responsible for such third party websites or the availability of such websites and does not endorse any content or material on such third-party websites.
-Your use of each of these third-party websites is subject to the terms and conditions posted on the applicable website.
+13.3 The Software and Skype Websites may include hyperlinks to other third party websites.
+Skype is not responsible for such third party websites or the availability of such websites and does not endorse any content or material on such third party websites.
+Your use of each of these third party websites is subject to the terms and conditions posted on the applicable website.

 14.1 The Skype Etiquette provides guidelines on how to use Skype and how to treat the other members of Skype’s community properly and respectfully.
 Please read these guidelines carefully which form part of the Terms.